 Legora, an AI-powered legal platform, integrates agentic workflows end-to-end within its legal tech platform – proving how coding agents are expanding into domain-specific applications.

 "We have found that Claude is brilliant at following instructions and building agents as well as agentic workflows," says Max Junestrand, CEO of Legora.
-The company uses Claude Code to accelerate its own development while simultaneously providing agentic capabilities for lawyers who need to build sophisticated automations without engineering expertise.
+The company uses Claude Code to accelerate its own development while also giving lawyers agentic capabilities to build sophisticated automations without engineering expertise.

-The analysis reveals a consistent pattern: people are using AI to expand their core expertise whilst simultaneously branching out into adjacent domains.
-Security teams analyse unknown code, research teams build frontend visualisations of their data, and non-technical employees debug network issues or perform data analyses.
+The analysis reveals a consistent pattern: people use AI to deepen their core expertise while branching out into adjacent domains.
+Security teams analyse unfamiliar code, research teams build frontend visualisations of their data, and non-technical staff debug network issues or run data analyses.

 Democratisation: Agents Beyond IT